kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

-Notice the use of yield on line 8.
-This means that the thread will let another thread in front of it if one is waiting.
-We are adding this to make the pusher yield to our other task (`popper`), meaning the stack will appear empty sometimes.
+Notice the use of `yield`.
+This means that a running thread lets a waiting thread get processor time.
+We add this so `pusher` will yield to our other task (`popper`), meaning the stack will appear empty sometimes.

 ```cpp
 void popper(shared_ptr<threadsafe_stack<unsigned int>> stack)